larrygrpolanco/persona-agent/memory-bank/progress.md

 ## Current Status

-**Project Phase**: Planning and Initial Setup
+**Project Phase**: Narrative-Only Refactor Complete

-We have completed the planning phase of the project and established the Memory Bank documentation.
-We are now ready to begin implementation of the standalone test harness.
+The project has completed a major refactor: all maze, tile, and spatial logic has been removed.
+The agent is now fully narrative/text-based, processing only text input and generating narrative responses.
+The test harness, Persona class, and all cognitive modules (perceive, plan, execute) are now decoupled from the original simulation environment.

 ## What Works